 A variety of gynecological symptoms are possible with candida, the most common one being a vaginal yeast infection characterized by itching, redness, irritation, and a cheesy, white discharge.

 Candida sometimes can be thought to be chronic fatigue syndrome.

 Candida overgrowth is the result of living habits, dietary, and environmental influences that have led to a reduced level of biological functioning.
 Yeast and other potentially harmful micro-organisms would have no place to multiply out of control and mutate into pathogenic forms unless the proper conditions for their mutation and proliferation existed.
-Fungus in the foods we eat, contribute to fungal/yeast infections.

 Such fungal organisms produce powerful toxins, posing a severe challenge to the system’s detoxification pathways and cause many of the candida /dysbiosis sufferer’s symptoms.

-Damage to the intestine’s lining makes it more permeable to substances that were previously incapable of gaining entrance into the blood stream via the intestinal lining.
-Because of this phenomenon (leaky gut syndrome) toxins and large food molecules which would normally have no way of getting into the circulating blood are absorbed and create an enormous burden on the immune system that now has to neutralize, destroy and eliminate them.
+Damage to the intestine’s lining makes it more permeable to substances that were previously incapable of gaining entrance into the bloodstream via the intestinal lining.
+Because of this phenomenon (leaky gut syndrome) toxins and large food molecules that would normally have no way of getting into the circulating blood are absorbed and create an enormous burden on the immune system that now has to neutralize, destroy and eliminate them.
 This produces many of the “allergic” and inflammatory symptoms that so often impact individuals with candida overgrowth.

 All persons on long term antibiotics and chemotherapy are at high risk for severe cases of candidiasis.

 Taking antibiotics also can cause a deficiency of vitamin K, which is manufactured by the “good bacteria” in the intestines.
 Eating plenty of leafy greens, alfalfa, strawberries, and yogurt can restore the vitamin K balance.
 (For Vitamin K Supplement)